Near Cuyamungue in Santa Fe County, New Mexico — The American Mountains (Southwest)

 Erected by New Mexico Historic Preservation Division and Department of Highways.

 Location.
 35° 49.502′ N, 105° 58.7′ W. Marker is near Cuyamungue, New Mexico, in Santa Fe County.
 Marker can be reached from West Frontage Road (U.S. 84 Frontage Road at milepost 175), 0.2 miles north of Camel Rock Road.
+Exit 175 U.S. 84/285 West on Camel Rock Road West Frontage Road North .2 mi North end of Camel Rock Rest Area near old picnic ramada.
 Touch for map.
-Exit 175 U.S. 84/285 West on Camel Rock Road West Frontage Road North .2 mi North end of Camel Rock Rest Area near old picnic ramada.
 Marker is in this post office area: Tesuque NM 87574, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Tesuque Rain Gods (a few steps from this marker); Feliciana Tapia Viarrial (1904-1988) (approx. 4.3 miles away); The St. Francis Women's Club (approx. 5.7 miles Santa Fe Opera (approx. 6.2 miles away); Jémez Mountains (approx. 8.1 miles away); Maria Montoya Martinez, (Povika, Pond Lily) (approx. 8.7 miles away); Pueblo of San Ildefonso (approx. 8.7 miles away); Cross of the Martyrs (approx. 9.2 miles away).
+At least 8 other markers are within 10 miles of this marker, measured Tesuque Rain Gods (a few steps from this marker); Feliciana Tapia Viarrial (1904-1988) (approx. 4.3 miles away); The St. Francis Women's Club (approx. 5.7 miles away); Santa Fe Opera (approx. 6.2 miles away); Jémez Mountains (approx. 8.1 miles away); Maria Montoya Martinez, (Povika, Pond Lily) (approx. 8.7 miles away); Pueblo of San Ildefonso (approx. 8.7 miles away); Cross of the Martyrs (approx. 9.2 miles away).

 More about this marker.
 This marker is on the north end of the Camel Rock Rest Area, once a main place to stop on the road from Santa Fe to Taos, now a point of interest on a frontage road.
 Camel Rock, as it is named, looks like a camel, with a camel head perched on a sandstone neck protruding from a hill.